RetoKrummenacher/GCsnap/README.md

 ## Dependencies

-GCsnap2.0 was written in Python 3.11.
+GCsnap2.0 Desktop was written in Python 3.11.
 It was tested on Python 3.11.
 It requires mostly core Python modules and some external packages:
   - Biopython
   - Bokeh
   - Matplotlib